Quick Summary: Timing Your First Haircut After a Hair Transplant

 - Day 2: The bandage in the donor area is removed on day 2 post-surgery.
 The donor area can then be gently washed with mild shampoo (which we usually give in the after-care package).

-- Day 14: When 2 weeks are up, that is when ideally your scalp in both the donor and recipient areas would have healed.
+- Day 14: When 2 weeks are up, ideally your scalp in both the donor and recipient areas would have healed.
 From this point onwards, you may notice the transplanted hair shafts falling out — this is normal and part of the process as the new follicles settle under the skin.
-Usually, hair cutting or styling would be possible from this milestone, provided that the aftercare guidelines were followed properly.
+Usually, hair cutting or styling would be possible at this milestone, provided the aftercare guidelines were followed correctly.

 - 3 Months: Around 3 to 4 months after the transplant, you’ll start seeing new hair growth, giving your hair a fuller appearance.

-- 12-18 Months: By 12 to 18 months, you’ll be able to fully enjoy the final results of your transplant.
+- 12-18 Months: By 12 to 18 months, you’ll be able to enjoy the final results of your transplant fully.

 When Is the Right Time for Your First Haircut